eugenetangkj/tp/docs/UserGuide.md

 </div>

 4. Double-click on the file `internbuddy.jar` to launch InternBuddy.
-A GUI similar to the diagram below should appear in a few seconds.
+A GUI similar to Figure 1 should appear in a few seconds.
 Note how the app contains some sample data.<br/><br/>
    ![Ui](images/Ui.png)
+   <p style="text-align: center;">Figure 1: InternBuddy's GUI</p>

 <br/>